hdr-bgnn/BGNN_Snakemake/README.md

    - traits segmentation

 4. Containers
+   - there are available at https://cloud.sylabs.io/library/thibaulttabarin

 5. Data
+   - Images/ : store the ouput from the Download step.
+Images downloaded from Tulane server
+   - Metadata/ : store the output from generate_metadata.py code developped by Drexel.
+One file ".json" per image
+   - Cropped/ : store the ouput from Crop image.
+   - Segmented/ : store the ouput from Segment traits. code developped by Maruf

 # 2- Setup and Requirements

-   - To start with OSC system check instruction in Setup_Snakemake_OSC.txt
+   - To start with OSC system check instruction in Setup_Snakemake_OSC.txt.
+   - Todo opy paste the contain of Setup_Snakemake_OSC.txt here and format it nicely...
+Probably a lot of typo to fix

 # 3- Download models

+   Not sure if this is relevant here...
+Keep it for the moment.
+This should go with the documentation for indivdual code on ecah correponding repository
    *Models for segment trait* : located at https://drive.google.com/uc?id=1HBSGXbWw5Vorj82buF-gCi6S2DpF4mFL Follow instruction in BGNN_Snakemake/Containers/Singularity_def_segment_trait/Scripts/saved_models/load.txt or